 Tip 11: Be decisive

-Director Brad Bird learned to deal with stress by acknowledging he has stress and finding a coping mechanism.
+Director Brad Bird learned to deal with stress by acknowledging he holds stress and must find coping mechanisms.
 We all have feelings, it’s just about how we deal with them.
 Sometimes Brad’s coping method is simply to do nothing.

 As Andrew Stanton said, “Hurry up and fail”.
 Decide to be decisive and forgive yourself.
 A director is like a ship captain.
 Commit to a destination and if your headed in the wrong direction, you can change course then.